 Transport takes you from Tongariro National Park to Wellington, the southernmost city on New Zealand’s North Island.
 Here you can spend a well-earned rest day exploring the city.
 Tomorrow you will leave the North Island and head south where more of New Zealand’s truly amazing landscapes await.

 Day 10 – Wellington to the Abel Tasman National Park

 Today is an exciting day of travel as you take the ferry from Wellington and cross the Cook Strait to the South Island, landing in Picton.
 From Picton you will catch a water taxi for a scenic boat ride to the beautiful Abel Tasman National Park.

 Day 11 – Abel Tasman National Park

-Spend the morning walking along coastal path and admiring the stunning scenery.
-Then in the afternoon you’ll take to the ocean to explore the coastline from the perfect vantage point of a sea- kayak.
+Spend the morning walking along coastal paths and admiring the stunning scenery.
+Then in the afternoon you’ll take to the ocean to explore the coastline from the perfect vantage point of a sea kayak.

 Day 12 – Abel Tasman National Park to Paparoa National Park

-This is an exciting days trekking, starting along the Fox River Canyon before short drive to Punakaiki to check out the 30-million-year-old 'pancake rocks.'
+This is an exciting day of trekking, starting along the Fox River Canyon before short drive to Punakaiki to check out the 30-million-year-old 'pancake rocks.'
 After Punakaiki, it’s off to Hokitika for the night.